Laykel/nfc-rf-fingerprinting/README.md

 This project is conducted in the context of my bachelor thesis at [HEIG-VD](https://heig-vd.ch/en).

 - Department: Information and communication technologies
-- Sector: IT and communication systems
+- Faculty: Information Technology and communication systems
-- Faculty: Software engineering
+- Orientation: Software engineering

 ## Structure